FlorianWilhelm/pytanis/README.md

 Move it to the `~/.pytanis` folder as `client_secret.json`.
 The file `token.json` will be automatically generated later.
 * **Pretalx**: The API token for the [Pretalx API] can be found in your user settings.
-* **HelpDesk**: Use the same (shared) email you use to log into helpdesk/livechat to create the token following [this video](https://www.youtube.com/watch?v=-EUZ_Ynvz5Q&t=32s).
+* **HelpDesk**: Use the same (shared) email you use to log into HelpDesk/LiveChat to create the token following [this video](https://www.youtube.com/watch?v=-EUZ_Ynvz5Q&t=32s).
 In case there is any trouble with livechat, contact a helpdesk admin.

-## Features

-- (planned) creating the assignment of proposals to reviewers based on their preferences
-- (planned) sending e-mails to reviewers
-- (planned) supporting the selection process of proposals
-- (planned) supporting the creation of the final program schedule based on the accepted talks

 ## Development

+This section is only relevant if you want to contribute to Pytanis itself.
+Your help is highly appreciated!

 After having cloned this repository: